Please Wait a Moment

 The Superintendents to Watch award recognizes up to 25 school district leaders each year who have fewer than five years of experience as a superintendent and who demonstrate dynamic, fast-paced leadership with strong communication at its core.

-Dr. Royal A. Gurley, Jr. became the superintendent of Charlottesville (Virginia) City Schools in October 2021.
+Dr. Royal A. Gurley, Jr. became the superintendent of Charlottesville City Schools in October 2021.
 Before his first on-camera interview, he asked his new communications team how to appear best while signaling support for pandemic public health practices.
 (He removed his mask, dangling it over an ear.)

-In three years, Dr. Gurley has led the district and community through many challenges:
+In three years, Dr. Gurley has led the district and community through many challenges, including pandemic impacts, a severe bus driver shortage, streamlining supports for transgender and non-binary students

 This churn and change would test any superintendent, even with years of experience.
 First-time superintendent Dr. Gurley managed these and other challenges even while growing his personal and organizational capital.
 (He also became a dad during this time!)

-So how does he keep his bright smile and charm?
 Dr. Gurley succeeds – and helps those around him succeed – because he is informed.
 He is relationship-oriented.
 He combines attention to detail with focus on systems and big-picture thinking.
 A longtime NSPRA member and leader, he puts two-way communications at the forefront.

 Mainly, he succeeds by leading with vulnerability.
 He creates an atmosphere of care because he trusts people and models the idea that “I don’t have all the answers, but together we can figure this out.”
 He is willing to admit and address the district’s (or his own) mistakes.

-We’ll end with one small story.
+One small story.
 At a Board meeting, he gave a shout-out to a teacher.
 After struggling with her name, he said, “I pronounced that name wrong, and Ms. Croce, I’m going to make it right.”
 The next morning, the communications lead walked into his office and said, “You handled that well, but next time you’re at her school, maybe stop by to say hello.”
 He replied, “I went there this morning and gave her an apology and a gift card.”

 It’s a small story, but it captures Dr. Gurley’s big leadership.

 And now he – and the district – have one more tool in its belts with the implementation of ParentSquare and its associated web platform (SmartSites).
-ParentSquare unifies various communications channels (district, principal, teacher, club leader, PTO, and even the website and social media).
+ParentSquare unifies various communications channels (district, principal, teacher, club leader, PTO and even the website and social media).
 Dr. Gurley was one of the first staff members to download the app and make a post.
 Since then, the district has achieved 99.5% contactability with families, and its most recent monthly newsletter (featuring a letter from Dr. Gurley) was opened by 82% of staff/parents/guardians.
 Topical messages have even higher open rates.
 Two-way communications (in dozens of languages) have skyrocketed thanks to the social-media-like comments on posts and the text-like direct messages.

 A year after Dr. Gurley became superintendent, a new strategic plan was developed.
 While this timeline was driven by the end of the old strategic plan, the timing was fortuitous – it allowed the district's new leader to put his stamp on the district’s work for the next five years.

-The first steps were to define the mission, vision, and values.
+The first steps were to define the mission, vision and values.
 Dr. Gurley’s personal values and commitment to working and communicating together informed these key statements.
 From the vision’s emphasis on community, to the mission’s reflection that we are all interconnected, to the values’ inclusion of relationships and mutual well-being, his leadership set a tone.
 In fact, the tagline that we are #bettertogether sums up these guiding principles.

 As for the goals and action steps of the plan itself, communication undergirds all four focus areas, but it especially animates the area of “Provide a Culture of Safety, Wellness, and Belonging.”
 The most related strategies include: